breaded-xyz/alphakit/README.md

               |__/
 ```

+Companion code repository for the forthcoming book __Zero to Algo__

 > "Master the latest features of Go and learn how to design, validate and deploy sound algorithmic trading strategies."

-Companion code repository for the forthcoming book __Zero to Algo__.

 ## Inspiration